 The first one he killed was never identified.
 Gomez said he was a Native American man in his mid-40s, and he killed him near the railroad yards just outside of Oroville, California during the summer of 1950.
 He said the man had a bottle of wine and wanted to take him to his shack.

-“When he was ahead of me, I picked up a rock up a rock and hit him on the head (six times).
+“When he was ahead of me, I picked up a rock and hit him on the head (six times).
 I got the bottle of wine and five cents.”

 The man’s body was found six months later on November 27 one-half mile west of the Western Pacific yard by two pheasant hunters.
 At the time, the county coroner reported the he had been killed by a large, bloodstained rock found nearby, and that he had been dead for approximately six months.
 He was never identified.